en

 Attribute-based access control (ABAC) goes beyond role assignment and is based on additional user and resource attributes as well as context information.
 This method enables finely graded access control, in which decisions are made on the basis of a comprehensive assessment.
 ABAC therefore offers flexibility and adaptability.

-AUTHENTICATION VS. AUTHORISATION What is the difference between authentication and authorisation?
+DIFFERENCE What is the difference between authentication and authorisation?

 Authentication is the first step in confirming the identity of a person or user.
-A common application example of this is the use of user names and passwords to log in to online services.
+A common application example of this is the use of usernames and passwords to log in to online services.
 If the login information entered matches the stored data, authentication is successful and the user is recognized as authorized.

 Authorization, on the other hand, confirms the rights of an authenticated person.
 It determines which actions or resources a person may use or display after their identity has been confirmed.
 An example of this is data management in a company.
 An employee who has successfully authenticated themselves may only access the data and functions that correspond to their role.

-AUTHENTICATION & AUTHORISATION What do authentication and authorisation have to do with each other?
+COMMUNITY What do authentication and authorisation have to do with each other?

 The terms authentication and authorisation are inextricably linked and a central component of IT security.
 Both ensure that information and resources are adequately protected and that only authorised users are granted access.